ggnsng/labs/lab03.md

 Click on create function, you should see a congratulations message on the next screen.

 We have just created a name/placeholder for our function and selected desired platform, now let us supply the code.
-Scroll to the Function Code section.
+Download the code zip from [here](https://github.com/ggnsng/labs/raw/master/CreateThumbnail.zip) and Scroll to the Function Code section.

 -   Code entry type: Upload a file from Amazon S3.
 -   Runtime: Python 3.6